-Do not let your child eat anything heavy or eat or drink anything with caffeine (such as cola or chocolate) for two hours before the test, because he will be pushed to exercise as hard as he can.
+Do not let your child eat anything heavy or eat or drink anything with caffeine (such as cola or chocolate) for two hours before the test, because they will be pushed to exercise as hard as they can.

 What happens during the test?

 Before the stress test, your child will have a baseline ECG, and blood pressure readings done while sitting.
 If a cardiopulmonary exercise test is being done, your child will have some breathing tests done to measure lung function.

 Your child will walk on the treadmill or pedal on the stationary bike, and there will be a warm-up period.
 Then the speed and steepness of the treadmill, or the resistance of the bike, will be gradually increased.
 Your child will be asked to keep going until they are unable to continue because of fatigue, shortness of breath or chest pain, or until the doctor stops the test.